TheMaster1127/HTH/README.md

 !+^g::
 Msgbox, You Clicked Ctrl+Alt+Shift+G

 ; We MUST put a Return with a capital letter R at the beginning of the word 'Return' otherwise it will not work.
 This is ONLY for the end of any label or hotkey.
-This is not the same case in real AutoHotkey, but here we need to do that.
 Return
 ```